Helpful how-tos for the transition to remote work

 Click here for quick resources on working remotely with Slack.

-Whether telecommuting is something that you’re quite familiar with or a completely new set-up, we’ve rounded up our most popular resources and tips for this different way of working.
+Whether telecommuting is something you’re quite familiar with or a completely new setup, we’ve rounded up our most popular resources and tips for this different way of working.
 Consider them your how-to guides to making the transition as smooth as possible.

 Lean on Slack when offices need to close